 And… it was closed, due to land slides…

 Well, I could always return the way I came and climb the Gotthard again, right?

 Not so bad as a consolation prize, even if I had already done it, so I did…

-It was as beautiful a climb as I remembered, even if it was harder to climb it.
+It was as beautiful a climb as I remembered, even if it felt harder to climb it.

 And since I had not yet climbed the Oberalp from Andermatt, I decided to extend my trip with that.